benkenobi007/jekflix-template/_posts/2019-08-17-Graphics-Pipeline-Overview.md

 ## Graphics Pipeline

-Before going any further - an important assumption made here is that we're dealing with 3D scene coordinates that have not been already *rendered* (such as a picture file on your computer).
-The term *rendered* is here loosely used to describe any information which is already in form of pixels (and does not need to be converted from vertices to pixels).
+Before going any further - an important assumption made is that we're dealing with 3D scene coordinates that have not been already *rendered*.
+The term *rendered* is loosely used to describe any information which is already in form of pixels (such as a picture file on your computer which does not need to be converted from vertices to pixels).

+The figure below shows the raster graphics pipeline.

 ![Standard Graphics Pipeline](/assets/img/Gfx_Pipeline/pipeline.JPG "Fig 1.
 The Standard Graphics Pipeline")

+To get a better idea, let us equate the the functionality of the rasterizer to that of a camera that is capturing the external world onto 2D film.

+### I. Vertex Generation

+Any picture must mandatorily have an **object** being shown.
+It would indeed be a rather disconcerting revelation if the millions of photographs taken suddenly go blank with absolutely nothing in them.
+Of course, while dealing with an actual camera, the Entire Earth and space are just waiting to be studied in all their glory.

+Unfortunately, the raterizer begins with absolutely **nothing**.
+Think pre Big Bang nothing.
+No light, no universe, no existence, and mosty importantly, nothing to photograph and post online !!
+While this is rather depressing, the power of creation is bestowed in the hands of the divine programmer.

+Moving on from the philosophy of quantum mechanics, the task of the programmer is to define exactly **what** needs to be drawn.
+And we are required to define it in all gory detail.
+The coordinates the vertices of the object must be specified in 3D space, with respect to an arbitrary origin.
+For the sake of simplicity, let us consider a 3D cuboid.

+#### TODO : Animation - Cuboid pops into existence

+While it may seem like nothing, all the dimensions of the cuboid must be determined prior to creating the vertices.